ionides/spatPomp-article/README.md

 # README #

-This project develops an article about the spatPomp R package.
+This project develops a tutorial article introducing the spatPomp R package.